TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

   \vect{x}_k = 0.9^k\left(c_1 \vect{v}_1 +  \left(\dfrac{0.6}{0.9}\right)^kc_2\vect{v}_2\right).
 $$

-For large values of $k$ the second term becomes negligible compared to the first, so ultimately the points  $\mathbf{x}_k$  will move towards the origin in the direction of the eigenvector $\vect{v}_1$, the eigenvector corresponding to the largest eigenvalue.
-Which can be cleary observed in {numref}`Fig:DynSystDiscrete:NiceNode`.
+For large values of $k$ the second term within the parentheses becomes negligible compared to the first, so ultimately the points  $\mathbf{x}_k$  will move towards the origin in the direction of the eigenvector $\vect{v}_1$, the eigenvector corresponding to the largest eigenvalue.
+Which can be clearly observed in {numref}`Fig:DynSystDiscrete:NiceNode`.

 ::::

-In the next example the matrix  $A$ has complex eigenvalues.
+In the third example the matrix  $A$ has complex eigenvalues.